 Penn State University

 Why UDL?

 Students encounter a variety of barriers to achieving their educational goals.
-UDL enables us to identify and reduce many learning barriers, including physical, emotional, intellectual, and socio-economic challenges, as well as challenges caused by athletics or work schedules, family obligations, distance, learning a new language, lack of technology, or unreliable internet access.
+UDL enables us to reduce many of those barriers, including challenges resulting from physical, emotional, intellectual, and socio-economic status, as well as athletics or work schedules, family obligations, distance, learning a new language, lack of technology, or unreliable internet access.
 By proactively addressing the variability of our students’ diverse abilities, cultural expectations, and prior knowledge, UDL makes learning more accessible, thus creating a more equitable environment that is highly engaging and inherently inclusive.
-Therefore, it features prominently in the Schreyer Institute’s diversity, equity, inclusion, and accessibility initiatives.

 Contact Us

-To learn more about UDL, our courses, or to invite the UDL Team to present for your department or committee meeting, contact Mary Ann Tobin at matobin@psu.edu.
+To learn more about our UDL courses or to schedule a custom event on the topic, contact Mary Ann Tobin at matobin@psu.edu.

+Penn State University